JLowe-N/picsomereact/README.md

+# Pic Some React App

+## App Description

+This React App demonstrates some of the key functionality used in Modern React and JavaScript.
+Pic Some is the design of an ECommerce site that mocks up how React can be used for a Single Page Application (SPA).

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`